RinniSwift/Computer-Science-with-iOS/ui.md

 A UITableViewCell object is only created when `dequeueReusableCell(withIdentifier:for:)` doesn't retrieve anything back -- there're no available reusable cells.

-To customize your tableview, use the delegate object, `UITableViewDelegate`.
+To manage the layout and data manipulation, use the delegate object, `UITableViewDelegate`.

 It doesn't have any required functions and contains APIs that allow functionality for: